phonopy/phonopy/doc/random-displacements.md

    solution corresponds to a stochastic self-consistent harmonic approximation ({ref}`reference_sscha`) approach.

-To perform above procedure more systematically, it is recommended to write a python script using phonopy API.
-If
+It is also possible to perform the same calculation as above using the phonopy API.